thedunnlab/SLCMA-pipeline/README.md

 ## What are the scripts in this repository?

-- `function-SLCMA-complete-cases.R`
+- `SLCMA_completecase_analysis.R`

-A function to run the SLCMA / least angle regression (LARS) using complete data.
+A script to run the SLCMA / least angle regression (LARS) using complete data.
 This function does not accomodate imputed objects.
 The post-selection inference method, selective inference (`sI`), is used.

+- `SLCMA_toy_data.Rdata`

+A simulated toy data to use with the `SLCMA_completecase_analysis.R` script, if desired.

+- `SLCMA_imputed_analysis.R`

+A script to run the SLCMA / least angle regression (LARS) using multiply imputed data.
+The post-selection inference method, selective inference (`sI`), is used.
+This script requires the `LARS-function-imputed_data.R` script below.

+- `LARS-function-imputed_data.R`

+A function to perform LARS that is sourced within the `SLCMA_imputed_analysis.R` script.

-- `example-SLCMA-complete-cases.R`
+- `Imputation_example_code.R`

-A reproducible example of applying the function to simulated toy data.
+A script to use for performing multiple imputation using the `mice` R package.

 ## Who should I contact if I have questions?